Ally logo. Go to Ally.com

 Schools

-If you have kids or plan to start a family, take a look at what schools are nearby and what districts your potential homes are in.
-Even if you don’t plan to have a family, school districts can affect home value, so it’s worth keeping in mind, even if it’s not a priority.
+If you have kids or plan to start a family, research nearby schools and see what districts your potential homes are in.
+Tip: Even if you don’t plan to have a family, school districts can affect home value.

 Perks

-Few things beat the joy of finding the right house but walking through those doors and falling in love is just the first step.
-Now you have to make the seller an offer they can’t refuse (aka a competitive offer).
+After you’ve walked through the doors and fallen in love with a home, it’s time to present an offer to the home seller.
 If you’re working with a real estate agent, they can help you determine the value of the property and negotiate the price, but that first offer sets the tone.

 • The quality and characteristics of the home